Statistics: your questions answered

 2) Priority group – If you are in a priority group, you are more likely to be notified before other riders.

 3) Time you selected ‘Let me know if someone cancels’ – If you were one of the first to select it, you may also be notified before other riders.

 No, your acceptance rate does not impact your statistics or your priority group.

-Definitely not.
 Your statistics do not affect how many orders you’re offered.

 No. Statistics and priority booking only matter for sessions that you book in advance, in booking zones only.
 They have zero effect on when you can go online at the last minute.
 In booking zones, you can go online at any time more riders are needed to meet order demand.